 Meaning

 In the quote “You live with the fear people might find out.
 Then you actually have the courage to tell people and they go, I don’t think you are gay.
 It’s enough to drive you crazy.,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that fear is natural but not decisive.
+It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.

 Theme